FFV47/bing/README.md

 ## How It Works

+1. The application starts a Chrome instance with remote debugging enabled
-1. The application connects to Chrome via the DevTools Protocol (CDP)
+2. Connects to Chrome via the DevTools Protocol (CDP)
-2. Opens a new tab and navigates to Bing
+3. Opens a new tab and navigates to Bing
-3. Performs a search with human-like typing behavior
+4. Performs a search with human-like typing behavior
-4. Scrolls through results naturally
+5. Scrolls through results naturally
-5. Waits a random interval (between min and max configured values)
+6. Waits a random interval (between min and max configured values)
-6. Repeats until the maximum number of searches is reached
+7. Repeats until the maximum number of searches is reached

 ## License